bettinamaria/bettinamaria.github.io/_posts/2017-03-31-experience-with-Bloc.md

 ---
 layout: post
-title: Your experience with Bloc & The biggest challenge you've faced when learning to develop
+title: Your experience with Bloc
 ---

-Why Bloc.io and not Free Code Camp (private versus free education)? xxx
+Why Bloc.io and not Free Code Camp (private versus free education)?

+The biggest challenge you've faced when learning to develop